Leo-Simpson/c-lasso/README.md

-# C-lasso, a Python package for sparse regression with linear equality constraints
+# c-lasso, a Python package for sparse linear regression with linear equality constraints

 ## Table of Contents